-As a guideline, the estimated front to back airflow to prevent exceeding the maximum operating temperatures shown in Figure 2-3 at 50°C ambient air temperature is nine cubic feet per minute.
+As a guideline, the estimated front to back airflow to prevent exceeding the maximum operating temperatures shown in Figure 2-4 at 50°C ambient air temperature is 4 to 6 cubic feet per minute with the majority of the air flowing across the PCA.
 This is a function of the specific airflow pattern inside the cabinet where the disk drive is installed.

-The airflow pattern around the drive should be adjusted to prevent the temperature measuring points on the HDA casting and the PCA from exceeding the maximum limits shown in Figure 2-3.
+The airflow pattern around the drive should be adjusted to prevent the temperature measuring points on the HDA casting and the PCA from exceeding the maximum limits shown in Figure 2-4.